Mining Pool Latency and Stale Work Explained

 When you win: propagation and orphan risk

-Latency cuts the other way too — in the rare, wonderful moment your miner finds a block.
-When that happens, SoloLuck's ckpool builds the full block and hands it to a Bitcoin Core node, which broadcasts it to the rest of the network.
-Because SoloLuck is non-custodial, that block's coinbase pays the reward — the 3.125 BTC subsidy plus the block's transaction fees — straight to your own address; SoloLuck's 2% fee is charged only on a block actually found, never otherwise, and the pool never holds your coins.
-The faster that block propagates to other nodes, the better.
+Latency cuts the other way too — in the rare moment a miner finds a block.
+When that happens, the pool software builds the full block and hands it to a validating Bitcoin node, which broadcasts it to the rest of the network.
+The faster that block propagates to other nodes, the better — note that this network-wide propagation is a different thing from your own miner-to-pool latency.

 A well-connected node, broadcasting quickly, lowers that risk.
 You do not manage this yourself — it is the pool's job — but it is a real reason that where and how a pool is hosted matters in the one moment that counts most: when you are the one who found the block.